MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-from-Foreign-Vendor.md

 Purchasing goods in India from a place outside India is import of goods.
 For services, if the supplier is located outside India, the recipient is located in India and the place of supply is in India, then it is called Import of services.
 Purchase of goods and/or services from a foreign vendor is subject to reverse charge i.e. the person importing goods or services has to remit tax to the government.

-Purchase process for foreign vendor has been explained in this document.
+Process for purchase from a foreign vendor has been explained in this document.

 ## Create a purchase invoice